No Products in the Cart

 Firstly, flavor is predominantly a combination of the olfactory system (through the nose), and the gustatory system (through the tongue).
 The olfactory gland, which is located at the front of the brain can be stimulated directly (from smelling through the nose), or retro-nasally (a fancy word for scents going up to the olfactory gland through the back of the throat up the nasal cavities).
 Technically ‘smells’ come from direct olfaction through the nose and ‘aromas’ are perceived from retro-nasal olfaction through the back of the throat.
 The tongue detects flavors using 10,000 or so receptors under the taste buds.
 In addition, receptors in the mouth allow us to detect texture, viscosity, astringency, and a perception of temperature.
 Mouthfeel is an overall combination of these tongue based sensations and is usually categorized as poor, good or rich.
 Us humans can only detect five different ‘types’ of taste: sweet, salty, acidic, bitter, and umami.
 However, the combination of these tastes in different degrees can lead to the perception of a much broader range of tastes.
 The combination of sensations from both the olfactory and gustatory system together is what becomes known as ‘flavor’.
 In fact 80% of flavor is from aroma, and the remaining 20% is from taste.

 The standard way of preparing tea for tasting is known as cupping in the industry.
 The cupping method consistently uses 2.5g of tea in a 4 oz (120 ml) cup, at a boiling temperature which is then brewed for 3 minutes.
 The cupping method is designed to subject all teas to the same conditions so that their characteristics can be compared, and the small amount of liquid is designed to concentrate the flavors.
 It is not necessary to use this method at home of course.
 You can use any combination of cup size, tea amount, and brew time that you wish but it is helpful to use the same brewing parameters each time and it is even more helpful to compare several teas side by side to really note the differences and subtleties between them.
 It is also extremely useful to keep notes of each tea, the brewing parameters and the flavors you perceive.
-We would advise making a tea journal.
+We would advise making a tea journal which will guide you through the visual, olfactive and the flavor of tea.
+Record the brewing methods, research to develop the proper way to drink tea, identify flavors and the ranks of teas you’ve tasted.

 Once the dry leaves have been smelled, we brew the tea and then smell both the infused wet leaves and the liquid itself.
 Notice what has changed between the smell of the dry and wet leaves, and how does the tea liquor itself differ from the smell of the leaves?